richardcavell/6809-strlen/Test suite/Readme.txt

   2. MAME, located here:
             http://mamedev.org/

-      You will also need the relevant ROM sets
+      You will also need the relevant ROM sets to run a Coco 2 PAL machine (known as coco2b by both XRoar and MAME)

 In order to build the test suite yourself, you will need to install both: